ua-data7/User-Manuals/docs/access/access_vpn.md

 ## Request Access to Soteria

-Prior to accessing the secure enclave, prospective users must request access to Soteria first.
-The following 4 steps will highlight the access process.
+Access to Soteria is administrated by the [Controlled and Regulated Research Services Program (CRRSP) team](https://medicineit.arizona.edu/compliance-and-security/hipaa-phi/approved-phi-solutions#:~:text=of%20my%20emails%3F-,Controlled%20and%20Regulated%20Research%20Services%20Program%20(CRRSP),-%3A).
+Prior to being admitted permission to use the secure enclave, prospective users must request access to Soteria first.
+The following 4 steps will highlight the process.

 1. Establish a primary PI or sponsoring faculty member and have them indicate that you are a team member on Soteria.
 2. Navigate to [soteria.arizona.edu](https://soteria.arizona.edu/), and from the *Get Started* dropdown menu click **Request Access**.
 Alternatively, you can click **Request Access** on the top right of the screen.